 Do you handle genetically modified organisms (GMOs), alien organisms subject to compulsory containment or pathogenic organisms (pathogenic to humans, animals or plants) in a laboratory, greenhouse, animal unit or other contained facility?
 Then you will have to determine whether your activity requires notification or authorisation under the Ordinance on the Contained Use of Organisms (Containment Ordinance, ContainO; SR 814.912).

 The details below should help you with this.
+The brochure on biological experiments provides an overview of the legal requirements and their implementation (in German, translation in progress).
 Further information can also be found in the commentary on the Containment Ordinance.

 Guide to the notification and authorisation procedures